What is the maximum amount of SNAP aid in Florida?

 One form of financial aid the federal government provides is the Supplemental Nutrition Assistance Program.
 What is the maximum amount given in Florida?

-The US has various economic assistance programs with the aim of providing relief to people with limited resources.
-Among these is the Supplemental Nutrition Assistance Program.
+The United States offers several economic assistance programs to support individuals with limited resources.
+One such program is the Supplemental Nutrition Assistance Program (SNAP).

 READ ALSO: What is the income threshold for Medicaid?